cldellow/trumpslawyers/README.md

 Those tweets will get discovered by a bot and included in the website.

+> [!NOTE]
+>
+> Bluesky tweets have a strict character limit.
+If you want to excerpt more
+> text than fits in a tweet, please add a reaction gif with ALT text.
+>
+> The ALT text will be used as the excerpt.
+>
+> Yes, this is a huge hack.

 ## Change your mind?

 If you delete your tweet, the entry in the website will be suppressed.